aerospike/aerospike-client-python/doc/client.rst

     .. note::

-        The following batch methods will return a :class:`BatchRecords` object with a ``result`` value of ``0`` if one of the following is true:
+        The following batch methods will return a :class:`~aerospike_helpers.batch.records.BatchRecords` object with a ``result`` value of ``0`` if one of the following is true:

             * All transactions are successful.